 - Need a cheap controller?
 Here are the best DualShock 4 deals

-But, why use a PS4 controller on your PC, you ask?
-The PS4 DualShock 4 controller is a fantastic choice for a gamepad for this scenario.
-Its layout includes all the buttons that most controller-based PC games require, and you can even use its trackpad as a mouse input when necessary.
-The only real downside is that the controller's audio jack isn't currently supported, so you'll have to plug your headphones directly into your computer if you want to use them (or use a pair of wireless headphones instead.)
+It’s so you can play your favorite PlayStation games, as well as PC titles, on your computer.
+The PS4 DualShock 4 controller is a fantastic choice for a gamepad for this scenario, as its layout includes all the buttons that most controller-based PC games require.
+Plus, you can use its trackpad as a mouse input when necessary.
+And, even though the controller's audio jack isn't currently supported, you can plug your headphones directly into your computer to use them or use a pair of wireless headphones instead.

-All you need is the controller, a Windows or Mac PC, and a USB cable to get started.
-You can also use the PS4 controller wirelessly with your PC via your computer’s built-in Bluetooth or a separate Sony PlayStation 4 DualShock USB Wireless Adaptor dongle that plugs into your PC's USB port.
+To get started and connect your PS4 controller to PC, all you need is the controller itself, a Windows or Mac PC, and a USB cable.
+You can also use the PS4 controller wirelessly with your PC.
+You can use your computer’s built-in Bluetooth or a separate Sony PlayStation 4 DualShock USB Wireless Adaptor dongle that plugs into your PC's USB port.
 Any Bluetooth adapter that supports Bluetooth 2 and above should work as well.

-Lucky for you, if you're in the dark on how to set-up the PS4 DualShock 4 controller on a PC, we'll run you through everything you need to know right here.
+Let us show you how to set-up the PS4 DualShock 4 controller on a PC.
+Let’s run you through everything you need to know right here.

 How to use the PS4 DualShock controller in Steam